Universal Design Inspection Tool

 Project Takeaways

-We plan to keep improving the overall UDOIT user experience by focusing on other core features and pages within the tool.
-As part of this effort, we’ll also update language throughout the interface.
-For example, shifting from “issues” to “barriers” to better reflect the real impact on students!
+The team plans to enhance UDOIT further by focusing on additional core features and pages, while also refining interface language.
+For example, shifting from “issues” to “barriers” to better capture the real impact on students.